jobes/laamap/README.md

 Map icon [Plane icons created by Good Ware - Flaticon](https://www.flaticon.com/free-icons/plane).

 ### Proxy for NOTAM CORS problem

-as [notams.aim.faa.gov](https://notams.aim.faa.gov) does not work for browser app because of CORS, a proxy is needed.
+As [notams.aim.faa.gov](https://notams.aim.faa.gov) does not work for browser app because of CORS, a proxy is needed.
 Config for NGINX:

 ```
 server {